Hoppseoy® RETURN TO BASE

 The Psychological Foundation

-Social engineering does not exploit software vulnerabilities.
-It exploits the cognitive shortcuts and social instincts that make us functional human beings.
-Attackers understand — often intuitively — that certain psychological triggers reliably override rational evaluation.
+Social engineering doesn't exploit bugs.
+It exploits the mental shortcuts and social instincts that keep us human.
+Attackers know that certain triggers reliably override logical thinking.

 The principles most consistently weaponized: